 (CNN) — It would be a shame to visit South Korea without clambering to the top -- or at least along the slope -- of one of the country's many mountains.

 South Korea was blessed with a shapely topography: 70 percent of its landscape is mountain (the other 30 percent, expensive coffee shops).

 But there are also many paths to the top of the mountain (literally), and many excellent paths that don't necessarily lead to the top.

-Here's where to check out the most vibrant autumnal hues or, later in the year, the bleached landscape of a snowy mountaintop.
+Here are seven destinations where you can see vibrant autumnal hues or, later in the year, the bleached landscape of a snowy mountaintop.

 Seoraksan is not South Korea's tallest or prettiest mountain, but it is nonetheless one of the most beloved.